-In 2019, the global demand for antimicrobial sensitivities tests was estimated at around USD 3.0 billion and over the projected period, it was anticipated to rise by over 5.2 percent.
+In 2019, the global demand for antimicrobial sensitivities tests was estimated at around USD 3.0 billion, and over the projected period, it was anticipated to rise by over 5.2 per cent.
 The antimicrobial test will give people facing difficult conditions better health care.

 The demand for antimicrobial textiles has risen in the world throughout the pandemic COVID-19.
 So in the coming years, the demand will definitely boom.

-Below is the antimicrobial fiber industry summary.
+Below is the antimicrobial fibre industry summary.

 Apart from an improved lifestyle and increased health and hygiene expenditure, the other major factor that drives the growth of antimicrobial textiles is production.